tpiano91/saasquatch_videos/README.md

 ![visual_1](visualizations/brand_counts.png)

-##### "Dare Network" and "Playground Prime" have similar a number of leads.
+##### 1. "Dare Network" and "Playground Prime" have similar a number of leads.
 They both have far more leads than "Mosaic".

 ![visual_2](visualizations/brand_performance_over_time.png)

-##### "Mosaic" is likely a new brand, as they had no leads until July 2024.
+##### 1. "Mosaic" is likely a new brand, as they had no leads until July 2024.
 This likely explains why they had far fewer leads than the other two brands
-##### "Dare Network" and "Playground Prime" have had declining leads from March/April through July/August.
+##### 2. "Dare Network" and "Playground Prime" have had declining leads from March/April through July/August.
-##### "Playground Prime" shows the most extreme fluctuations - maybe caused by seasonality.
+##### 3. "Playground Prime" shows the most extreme fluctuations - maybe caused by seasonality.

 ![visual_3](visualizations/month_emailed_counts.png)

-##### The number of total leads fluctuates much less than individual brands (particularly the two leading brands)
+##### 1. The number of total leads fluctuates much less than individual brands (particularly the two leading brands)
-##### July/August showed a healthy number of leads, despite the two leading networks ("Dare Network" and "Playground Prime") having very low numbers in those months
+##### 2. July/August showed a healthy number of leads, despite the two leading networks ("Dare Network" and "Playground Prime") having very low numbers in those months

 ### Table 2: Trials

 ![visual_4](visualizations/campaign_brand_distribution_horizontal.png)

-##### Each brand had one Lead campaign that was vastly more successful/popular than all of their other campaigns
+##### 1. Each brand had one Lead campaign that was vastly more successful/popular than all of their other campaigns
-##### "Playground Prime" had the most popular campaign of all, "Cuddle Up for Cartoon Time"
+##### 2. "Playground Prime" had the most popular campaign of all, "Cuddle Up for Cartoon Time"
-###### (t would be useful later to check if this campaign launched during one of "Playground Prime's" peak months of December or March (See corresponding graph above)
+###### It would be useful later to check if this campaign launched during one of "Playground Prime's" peak months of December or March (See corresponding graph above)

 ![visual_5](visualizations/trials_per_brand.png)

-##### "Dare Network" has by far the most number of trials.
+##### 1. "Dare Network" has by far the most number of trials.
 This is interesting because "Playground Prime" has a far lower number of trials despite having a similar number of leads.
 This requires further research.
 Possible reasons/explanations include:
 ###### Do more "Dare Network" Leads convert into Trials?
 ###### Does "Dare Network" attract more people to sign up for trials without a lead campaign?